vberta/DeepCore/README.md

 - Edit ```test_DeepCoreNtuplizer_crab.py```
 	- edit input file name of the published job on DBS in L17
 - Submit crab job: ```crab submit test_DeepCoreNtuplizer_crab.py```
-- Once the crab job is complete, your files will be located in your eos directory and may be used for DeepCore training or validation
+- Once the crab job is complete, your files will be located in your eos directory and may be used for DeepCore training and validation